Research

 Environmental Test Result Review Study

-As a direct response of households asking for assistance navigating the complexity of testing results and guidance provided by contractors and other parties, this study was initiated in February 2025.
-As part of this study and at no cost to the property owner, the Purdue team has been meeting with property owners who submit their home environmental testing information and are assisted with the process.
+As a direct response of households asking for assistance navigating the complexity of testing results and guidance provided by contractors and other parties, this study was initiated in February 2025 by Dr. Andrew Whelton (Purdue University).
+As part of this study and at no cost to the property owner, researchers met with property owners who submit their home environmental testing information and are assisted with the process.
 Further, the team has also been meeting with elected officials, government officials, engaging with property testing companies about issues that are surfacing.
 Issues include improper testing methods being applied by consultants, incorrect chemical safety standards used for comparison, contractors not testing for the contaminants widely known to be of great concern in the Eaton and Palisades Fire impact areas such as lead and asbestos.
-Results are being compiled, anonymized, and analyzed.
-More formal results will be publicly shared in August.In-person Household Interviews of Experiences & Needs
+Findings are being compiled, anonymized, and analyzed.

 From April 2025-June 2025, an online community survey was conducted.
-The survey, called the Recovery Efforts By Uniting Individuals, Listening, and Discovery (REBUILD) study was initiated in direct response to the overwhelming number of questions received by the researchers and preliminary findings of the onsite household interviews and property inspections.
-Study results are being prepared for wide sharing in August.
+The survey, called the Recovery Efforts By Uniting Individuals, Listening, and Discovery (REBUILD) study was initiated in direct response to the overwhelming number of questions received by the researchers.